Freedom of speech in the United States: Prior restraint

 If the government tries to restrain speech before it is spoken, as opposed to punishing it afterwards, it must be able to show that punishment after the fact is not a sufficient remedy, and show that allowing the speech would "surely result in direct, immediate, and irreparable damage to our Nation and its people" (New York Times Co. v.
 United States).
 U.S. courts have not permitted most prior restraints since the case of Near v.
 Minnesota in 1931.
 However, the 1988 case of Hazelwood v.
 Kuhlmeier was argued to be a means of prior restraint due to a school principal eliminating content and topics from the school newspaper that was written by students at Hazelwood East High School in St. Louis, Missouri.
 The U.S. Supreme Court deemed the school was not in violation of students' first amendment rights because the paper was sponsored by the school that upheld rules and regulations about inappropriate articles.

-Despite this strong position against prior restraint, numerous laws have been enacted at the state level that restrict a doctor's speech on politically charged issues such as abortion, gun safety and industrial chemicals.

 Exclusions

 Falsehoods

-Laws against commercial fraud, counterfeit currency, and perjury have been upheld within certain limits, but some false statements of fact have been protected.
+Laws against commercial fraud, counterfeit currency, and perjury have been upheld within certain limits, but false statements of fact are generally protected.
+In United States v.
+Alvarez, the majority opinion stated "[t]he Government has not demonstrated that false statements generally should constitute a new category of unprotected speech...
+Permitting the government to decree this speech to be a criminal offense, whether shouted from the rooftops or made in a barely audible whisper, would endorse government authority to compile a list of subjects about which false statements are punishable.
+That governmental power has no clear limiting principle."